FairwindsOps/charts/stable/insights-agent/README.md

 `uploader.resources` | CPU/memory requests and limits for the uploader script |
-`uploader.sendFailures` | Send logs of failure to Insights when a job fails. | true `uploader.env` | Set extra environment variables for the uploader script | [] `cronjobs.disableServiceMesh` | Adds annotations to all CronJobs to not inject Linkerd or Istio | true `cronjobs.backoffLimit` | Backoff limit to use for each report CronJob | 1 `cronjobs.imagePullSecret` | A pull secret for cronjob images
+`uploader.sendFailures` | Send logs of failure to Insights when a job fails. | true `uploader.env` | Set extra environment variables for the uploader script | [] `installReporter.ttl` | Set to -1 to prevent install reporter job from cleaning up after itself | 300 `cronjobs.disableServiceMesh` | Adds annotations to all CronJobs to not inject Linkerd or Istio | true `cronjobs.backoffLimit` | Backoff limit to use for each report CronJob | 1 `cronjobs.imagePullSecret` | A pull secret for cronjob images